 Phil and Mary married in March 1945 and left for California just as soon as they could.
 As newspapers of the time reported, Mary hoped to get a role in “Forever Amber”, a major “Gone With the Wind” style production based on a popular novel by Kathleen Winsor.
 But in Hollywood, things had changed.
 Her great mentor and family friend Miles Mander suffered a heart attack and died suddenly after dinner at one of Hollywood’s Brown Derby restaurants in February 1946, only a few months after she returned.
 Richard Monter, her former agent, died in 1947.
 Even Mary’s one-time friend, Marion Davies, had moved on, selling her huge seaside Ocean House at Santa Monica in 1945.
 Her hopes of returning to acting on the screen came to nothing.

 Mary and Phil were also denied the joy of parenthood.
 The female reproductive system is particularly vulnerable to TB – the damage the disease can do to the fallopian tubes can be irreparable and successful conception extremely difficult.
-It appears this was the reason there were no children from their marriage.
-It must have been a bitter blow.
+It may be this was the reason there were no children from their marriage.
+If so, it must have been a bitter blow.

 Mary decided that a career as an extra was not for her.
 She could have followed Jocelyn Howarth’s example and continued to try – she might have taken uncredited roles or worked as an extra as old Melbourne friend Joan Winfield did, but she seems to have made a conscious decision not to.
 It says a great deal about her that she could walk away and leave it all behind.
 Mary and Phil must have been reassured though – the US aircraft industry, largely based in Southern California – employed hundreds of thousands of people at the war’s end, and the couple’s security and prosperity must have seemed assured by Phil’s connections and ability as an engineer.